Updated December 13, 2018: Jellyfish Lake in Palau is open to the public again!

-In this article, we will dive deeper into the probable cause why most of these harmless jellyfish vanished!
+In this article, we will dive deeper into the probable cause why many of these harmless jellyfish vanished!

 - Where is Jellyfish Lake